Skip to main content

 Interfaith at Cornell

-Interfaith at Cornell includes everyone… whether you are religious, spiritual, or nonreligious, and wherever you are on your individual journey.
+Interfaith at Cornell includes everyone… wherever you are on your individual journey.
 We create spaces to connect, explore, share, listen, and question together.
+Our interfaith community welcomes students from all major world religions, students with no religion, spiritual students, and students exploring multiple practices and traditions.

-Cornell University is a vibrant and global multifaith community with individuals from all major world religions and over 40 religious, spiritual, and secular student organizations.
-The Office of Spirituality and Meaning-Making works with the student-led Interfaith Council at Cornell to create opportunities for interfaith learning and friendship.
+The Office of Spirituality and Meaning-Making works with the student-led Interfaith Council at Cornell to support religious and spiritual student clubs and to create opportunities for interfaith learning and friendship.

 Want to get involved?
 Have a question about club funding?
-Email the Council at interfaith@cornell.edu
+Email the Interfaith Council at interfaith@cornell.edu.

-We also hire a team of student Interfaith Coordinators who plan interfaith programs and develop skills together as interfaith leaders and ambassadors on campus.
+OSMM hires a team of student Interfaith Ambassadors who plan interfaith programs and develop skills together as interfaith leaders on campus.
 Contact Ivy Breivogel to learn more.

 Martin Luther King Jr. Commemoration